 Tell me your favourite nature books for kids!

 I hope this list of the best books about nature gives you lots of inspiration, and helps you share the magic and wonder of the natural world with your little ones.
 If you’ve got a favourite nature book for kids that isn’t on this list I’d love to hear about it!

 If you’d like some more ideas for helping kids enjoy nature, take a look at these blog posts:

-You might also like to inspire your outdoor kids with my nature quotes and tree quotes, and make them giggle with my nature-themed jokes series that includes garden jokes, tree jokes, flower jokes and bee jokes.
+You might also like to inspire your outdoor kids with my nature quotes and tree quotes, and make them giggle with my nature-themed jokes series that includes garden jokes, tree jokes, flower jokes, bee jokes and bird jokes.